tc245/RaspberryPiRobot/README.md

 # RaspberryPiRobot

-Repo for various raspberry pi robot coding experiments.
+Repo for messign about with raspberry pi robot.

-And testing out how to use git!